KnownStormChaser/master-weather-model-list/models/ensemble_models/regional/usa/href.md

 - HREF is one of the relatively few operational ensemble systems with **explicit multi-dynamical-core diversity**.
 Other major ensembles like ECMWF ENS and GEFS use a single dynamical core across all members.
 - HREFv3's addition of HRRR was particularly impactful — HRRR's hourly DA, dense radar assimilation, and convection-allowing skill brought significantly improved member quality to the CONUS HREF.
 - HREF has been **frozen since HREFv3 (May 2021)**.
 The original HREFv3 announcement noted it would be "the final major upgrade of the HREF system," with REFS as the planned successor.
+- **EMC publishes the HREF→REFS transition files at two live paths that have drifted apart.** SCN 26-47 AAB cites `https://www.emc.ncep.noaa.gov/rrfs_info/…`; an older copy remains reachable at `https://www.emc.ncep.noaa.gov/mmb/mpyle/rrfs_info/…`, and both return 200.
+They are not the same document.
+In `href_product_changes.txt` the two copies disagree on a parameter identity: the `mmb/mpyle` copy says REFS adds a **surface cloud work function (CWORK)** field and CWORK probabilities at > 0.016, 0.036 and 0.103 **J/kg**, while the SCN-cited copy says REFS adds **surface fog liquid water content (FOGLWC)** and FOGLWC probabilities at the same three thresholds in **g/kg**.
+The thresholds are identical and only the parameter and units changed, which reads as a corrected mislabelling rather than a product change. **Treat the `/rrfs_info/` copies as authoritative** — they are the ones the current SCN cites, and they are newer wherever the two differ.
+Note that three related files (`nam_retiredgrids.txt`, `namnest_grids.txt`, `narre_replacement.txt`) exist only under `mmb/mpyle/` and have no `/rrfs_info/` equivalent, so both paths still have to be consulted.

 ---

 ## Status and retirement timeline
-- **Scheduled for full retirement August 31, 2026 at 12 UTC** under NWS Service Change Notice 26-48 (May 12, 2026); detailed product list in companion SCN 26-47.
+- **Scheduled for full retirement October 14, 2026 at 12 UTC** under NWS Service Change Notice 26-47 (termination notice; AAB update of September 9, 2026); REFS implementation under companion SCN 26-48 (AAD update, same date).
 - Retirement covers all four HREF domains (CONUS, Alaska, Hawaii, Puerto Rico).
 - **Replacement** is the [REFS](./refs.md) RRFS-based regional ensemble, running to 60 hours (vs HREF's 48) at 4 cycles daily for all domains.
-- Originally proposed for early 2026 under PNS 25-41; the date slipped through pre-operational evaluation of RRFSv1/REFS before being scheduled in SCN 26-48.
-Per SCN 26-48, if August 31, 2026 is declared a Critical Weather Day, an Enhanced Caution Event, or other significant weather is occurring or anticipated, retirement moves to 12 UTC on the next eligible weekday.
+- Originally proposed for early 2026 under PNS 25-41; the date has slipped three times through pre-operational evaluation of RRFSv1/REFS — to August 31, 2026 in SCN 26-48 as first issued, to October 6 in the July 6, 2026 update, and to October 14 in the September 9, 2026 update.
+Per the SCN, if October 14, 2026 is declared a Critical Weather Day, an Enhanced Caution Event, or other significant weather is occurring or anticipated, retirement moves to 12 UTC on the next eligible weekday.
+- **SBN/WMO product coverage differs from HREF's.** SCN 26-47 AAB states that REFS products run at a 3-hourly forecast interval from f03 to f48 and 6-hourly to f60 for all domains and cycles, where HREF SBN products run hourly f01–f30 then 3-hourly to f48 (CONUS 00/12 UTC, AK 06/18, HI 00/12, PR 06/18), with the CONUS 06/18 UTC HREF SBN products 3-hourly f03–f36.
+The REFS WMO product list is not a superset of HREF's; the removals are listed by product type in the EMC file linked below.
+Discontinued HREF WMO headers match `Y[A-Z][CDEM][A-Z][0-9][0-9] KWBH`.
 - 2025 NOAA Hazardous Weather Testbed Spring Forecasting Experiment evaluations indicated REFS performed competitively with HREF for Day 1 and Day 2 forecasts, and slightly better for some objective metrics including deep convection (>40 dBZ) prediction.
 This supported the decision to proceed with HREF→REFS replacement.

 ---